 | Model Y Performance (AWD) | $58,880.00 | 308 Miles |

-*The Club Manager will manage the annual purchase and / or trade-in of the Club Vehicle.
+*The Club Manager will manage the annual purchase and trade-in of the Club Vehicle.

-*The Club Manager will manage the annual purchase and renewal of the driverless software subscription.
+*The Club Manager will manage the annual purchase and renewal of the FSD software subscription in your State or Province.

 As of early 2026, operating a driverless Tesla Model Y (without a human safety driver) in Arizona requires adherence to specific state laws focused on autonomous vehicle self- certification, safety documentation, and insurance.
 While Tesla has secured approvals for TNC (ridesharing) services and testing with safety drivers, full, public driverless operation requires meeting stringent Arizona Department of Transportation (ADOT) requirements.

-*The Club Manager will hire a local attorney to ensure compliance with all State legal and regulation documentation required.
+*The Club Manager will hire a local attorney to ensure compliance with all State or Provincial legal and regulation documentation required.

 Obtaining a license tag for a Tesla Model Y in Arizona involves registering the vehicle through the Arizona Department of Transportation (ADOT) Motor Vehicle Division (MVD), typically handled by Tesla upon delivery.
 For specialized driverless/autonomous operation, you must also submit a Law Enforcement Interaction Plan and written statement to ADOT.

-*The Club Manager will obtain a license tag for the vehicle.
+*The Club Manager will obtain a State or Provincial license tag for the vehicle.

 Registering a Tesla Model Y in Arizona for normal use is handled directly by Tesla at delivery.
 For autonomous/driverless operation, the vehicle must meet federal safety standards, and you must submit a Law Enforcement Interaction Plan to the Arizona Department of Transportation.

-*The Club Manager will obtain the registration for the vehicle.
+*The Club Manager will obtain the State or Provincial registration for the vehicle.

 * The Club Manager will answer and respond to phone calls for assistance from club members.
 Calling 911 if it is an emergency or sending a Robo Taxi to the vehicle location to pick up the Member/User.
 Making necessary arrangements for the vehicle.